bbauska/Anti-Project2025/anti.md

 Reserve’s autonomy with a complete rollback on consumer financial protection regulation and a push to privatize Fannie Mae and Freddie Mac, setting the stage for the kind of mortgage-backed security crisis Ameircans suffered through in 2008-2009.
-A Project 2025 Administration will favor predatory actors looking to take advantage of consumers across cryptocurrency, lending, and stock markets.
+A Project 2025 Administration will favor predatory actors looking to take advantage of consumers across cryptocurrency, lending, and stock markets.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Federal Reserve</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 proposes to eliminate the Fed’s dual mandate and mission of full employment.
-“The dual mandate may inadvertently contribute to recessions rather than fixing them…It is also worth noting that the problem of the dual mandate may worsen with new pressure on the Federal Reserve to include environmental or redistributionist “equity” goals in its policymaking, which will likely enable additional federal spending.”
-[Federal Reserve, Project 2025 accessed 6/24/24]
+<p>Project 2025 proposes to eliminate the Fed’s dual mandate and mission of full employment.
+“The
+dual mandate may inadvertently contribute to recessions rather than fixing them…It is also worth noting that the problem of the dual mandate may worsen with new pressure on the Federal Reserve to include environmental or redistributionist “equity” goals in its policymaking, which will likely enable additional federal spending.”
+[Federal Reserve, Project 2025 accessed 6/24/24]</p>

-Project 2025 proposes moving to a Free Banking System, effectively abolishing the Federal Reserve.
+<p>Project 2025 proposes moving to a Free Banking System, effectively abolishing the Federal
+Reserve.
 “The Federal Reserve is effectively abolished, and the Department of the Treasury largely limits itself to handling the government’s money.”
-[Federal Reserve, Project 2025 accessed 6/24/24]
+[Federal Reserve, Project 2025 accessed 6/24/24]</p>

-Project 2025 proposes moving to a gold standard.
-“Given this track record, restoring a gold standard retains some appeal among monetary reformers who do not wish to go so far as abolishing the Federal Reserve.
+<p>Project 2025 proposes moving to a gold standard.
+“Given this track record, restoring a gold standard
+retains some appeal among monetary reformers who do not wish to go so far as abolishing the Federal Reserve.
 Both the 2012 and 2016 GOP platforms urged the establishment of a commission to consider the feasibility of a return to the gold standard, and in October 2022, Representative Alexander Mooney (R-WV) introduced a bill to restore the gold standard.”
-[Federal Reserve, Project 2025 accessed 6/24/24]
+[Federal Reserve, Project 2025 accessed 6/24/24]</p>

-Project 2025 proposes limiting the Federal Reserve’s lending capacities.
-“Curb the Fed’s excessive last-resort lending practices.
+<p>Project 2025 proposes limiting the Federal Reserve’s lending capacities.
+“Curb the Fed’s excessive
+last-resort lending practices.
 These practices are directly responsible for “too big to fail” and the institutionalization of moral hazard in our financial system.”
-[Federal Reserve, Project 2025 accessed 6/24/24]
+[Federal Reserve, Project 2025 accessed 6/24/24]</p>

-Project 2025 proposes limiting the Federal Reserve’s independence.
-“In essence, because of its vastly expanded discretionary powers with respect to monetary and regulatory policy, the Fed lacks both operational effectiveness and political independence.
+<p>Project 2025 proposes limiting the Federal Reserve’s independence.
+“In essence, because of its
+vastly expanded discretionary powers with respect to monetary and regulatory policy, the Fed lacks both operational effectiveness and political independence.
 To protect the Federal Reserve’s independence and to improve monetary policy outcomes, Congress should limit its mandate to the sole objective of stable money.”
-[Federal Reserve, Project 2025 accessed 6/24/24]
+[Federal Reserve, Project 2025 accessed 6/24/24]</p>

-Project 2025: “Appoint a commission to explore the mission of the Federal Reserve, alternatives to the Federal Reserve system, and the nation’s financial regulatory apparatus.”
-[Federal Reserve, Project 2025 accessed 6/24/24]
+<p>Project 2025: “Appoint a commission to explore the mission of the Federal Reserve, alternatives
+to the Federal Reserve system, and the nation’s financial regulatory apparatus.”
+[Federal Reserve, Project 2025 accessed 6/24/24]</p>

-SEC, CFTC and CFPB
+<h3>SEC, CFTC and CFPB</h3>

-Project 2025 called the CFPB “unconstitutional” and argued for Congress to abolish it.
-“The CFPB is a highly politicized, damaging, and utterly unaccountable federal agency.
+<p>Project 2025 called the CFPB “unconstitutional” and argued for Congress to abolish it.
+“The CFPB
+is a highly politicized, damaging, and utterly unaccountable federal agency.
 It is unconstitutional.
 Congress should abolish the CFPB and reverse Dodd–Frank Section 1061, thus returning the consumer protection function of the CFPB to banking regulators and the Federal Trade Commission.”
-[Financial Regulatory Agencies, Project 2025, accessed 6/24/24]
+[Financial Regulatory Agencies, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>CAP Analysis on Project 2025 and the SEC, CFTC, and CFPB</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Substantially weaken or eliminate restrictions on companies selling shares to the public without making any reliable disclosures.
+<p>Substantially weaken or eliminate restrictions on companies selling shares to the public without
+making any reliable disclosures.</p>

-CAP released a report this year about the extensive harms to investors and the public of the growing exemptions from the public company reporting framework.
+<p>CAP released a report this year about the extensive harms to investors and the public of the growing
+exemptions from the public company reporting framework.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Consequences:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->